 Evolution of Norman Language

 The Vikings who settled in Normandy originally spoke the Old Norse language.
 After intermarrying into the Franks, the Old Norse language became mixed with the local Gallo-Romance language.
-This eventually resulted into a new language, later termed the Norman language, which became a permanent part of the region’s culture.
+This eventually resulted in a new language, later termed the Norman language, which became a permanent part of the region’s culture.